There are other diagnostic tools

 Cancer treatment is being improved largely by small incremental changes in each type of treatment, and careful assessments of under what circumstances combination treatment would be beneficial.
 Clinical trials are the only way to sort out which new ideas for treatment are beneficial and which are actually harmful.

 Using cannabis to treat multiple sclerosisCarrying out a fair test of whether cannabis can help people with multiple sclerosis is, in many ways, even more challenging.
 With cancer, the outcome is often death, which is easy to define, and therefore to count and analyse.
 Multiple sclerosis does not usually cause people to die, but can produce many different symptoms, some serious, some not so serious, which can fluctuate wildly over time.
 It is very difficult to determine what has genuinely been the response to treatment, and therefore even more important to conduct a rigorous study.
 A randomized controlled trial is currently under way to establish whether cannabis really can help multiple sclerosis patients.
 Patients are being randomized to receive either active derivatives of cannabis, or a placebo.
 A placebo looks the same, but has no active ingredient.
 It is used to ensure a fair test, by helping disentangle the effects of cannabis itself from the effects of being in the study.
 Patients are being monitored for spasticity, pain and tremor, problems with bladder control, and quality of life.
 The measurement of each of these requires carefully developed scoring systems, and the analysis of the trial will pose interesting statistical problems.
-The trial is currently recruiting, and details will be updated on www.cannabis-trial.plymouth.ac.uk.
+(You can find out more about the trial here.)

 Nurturing premature babiesThe treatment of very premature babies is an area that has benefited enormously from many rigorous studies.
 Because of breathing problems they are sometimes given "surfactant" which helps protect immature lungs.
 Several randomized trials have been carried to evaluate their benefits.
 The individual trials were mainly too small to be conclusive about neonatal mortality, that is, deaths within one month.
 The figure shows all of these studies.
 It plots